linrunner/tlp-doc/installation/ubuntu.rst

-    As of version 5.17, the Linux kernel in combination with TLP 1.5 or later offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
+    As of version 5.17, the Linux kernel in combination with TLP 1.5 or later offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from the `Sandy Bridge` generation (2011) onwards.
 Ubuntu 24.04 meets this requirement, 22.04 can be upgraded to the 6.8 kernel (HWE) from the official repositories.

     **An external kernel module (also referred to as an "out-of-tree" module) is not required in these cases, and the following steps are not necessary.
-    However, if your model is from 2011 or older, read on.**
+    However, if your model is from the `Sandy Bridge` generation (2011) or older, read on.**

 Only if the bottom of the output of :command:`tlp-stat -b`, section 'Recommendations', shows the line